The 10 Canadian Cities with the Cheapest Rents

 So, where should newcomers and students arriving in Canada settle and rent?

-Western cities have the cheapest rents
+Western Canada has the cheapest rents

-Five of the ten cheapest mid-sized cities are in the western provinces of Manitoba, Saskatchewan and Alberta.
+Six of the ten cheapest mid-sized cities are in the western provinces of Manitoba, Saskatchewan and Alberta.

 Windsor is still the cheapest place to rent among Ontario's popular mid-sized cities, followed closely by St. Catharines.

-RELATED STORY: Two Rentals Solutions for International Students
+Two Rentals Solutions for International Students

 Here are the 10 Canadian mid-sized cities with the cheapest rents, according to Rentals.ca: